 Recanalization is the development of a channel for sperm flow between the two cut ends of the vas.
 If this happens during the healing process (early), the semen never becomes sperm-free until the vasectomy is repeated.
 If recanalization happens late (months or years after a man’s semen has been examined and declared sperm-free), an unplanned pregnancy could result; but the odds of this occurring is far less after vasectomy than the odds of pregnancy with any other form of birth control including birth control pills and tubal ligation (female sterilization).

-You may regret it: Vasectomy is reversable in up to 80% or cases but should be considered a permanent form of birth control.
+You may regret it: Vasectomy is reversible in up to 80% or cases but should be considered a permanent form of birth control.
 If you are young, your partner is young, or you change partners there is a chance you may want children in the future.
 Men should consider not having a vasectomy or banking sperm if they think there is any chance, they will want children in the future.
 See sperm storage options bellow.

 Sperm storage options:

 ReproTech, Ltd. (RTL) supports a network of top fertility centers specializing in the treatment of infertility.
 Following cryopreservation at one of the centers, specimens are shipped to ReproTech for long-term cryostorage at one of its four (4) facilities.
 To locate the nearest member of the Fertility Preservation Network, go to www.reprotech.com or call 888-953-9669.
 If you are unable to travel to one of the members of the Fertility Preservation Network, ReproTech also offers a sperm banking by mail kit, OverNite MaleTM Kit which may be used to send your specimen by FedEx to their processing lab.
 ReproTech provides financial assistance to qualifying patients through its Verna’s Purse www.vernaspurse.org.